-We can probably identify with the fact that uncertainty encourages us to delay the things we know we should start.
-Unpredictable weather, fear of missing out, or waiting for the end of a state-wide lockdown are some of the things we often reason with to put off starting those healthy habits or moments for self-care.
+You can probably relate to the fact that uncertainty encourages us to delay the things we know we should start.
+Unpredictable weather, fear of missing out, or waiting for the end of a state-wide lockdown are some of the things we often reason with to put off starting those healthy habits or moments of self-care.
 If you’re constantly worrying about uncertainty, you will feel anxious.
-What you need to do is focus and manage what you can control.
+What you can do is focus and manage what you can control.
 You need to live in the present!
-We need to realise that viewing the future in a hopeful way makes us better at our work or as a parent, or whatever we are setting our mind to each day.
+Realising that viewing the future in a hopeful way makes us better at our work or as a parent, or whatever we are setting our mind to each day could be a gamechanger for your wellbeing.
 You will never know what tomorrow will bring, but you can always manage what you’re doing right now!

-Gratitude is incredibly important as it’s very natural for us to be negative or cynnical.
-But what can we look at right now that we are grateful for?
-Think today about what you are grateful for?
-Maybe you were able to fit in a morning walk, or you got to spend more time with your family.
+Gratitude is incredibly important as you may notice how easy it is to be negative or cynical.
+But what can we identify right now that we are grateful for?
+Think today about what you are grateful for, maybe you were able to fit in a morning walk, or you got to spend more time with your family.
 There’s so much we can be negative about right now, but what can we be positive about?

 This article was inspired by episode #26 of The Parent-Teacher Project entitled 4 Steps To Wellbeing With The Accidental Counsellor with Rocky Biasi and Kristine Malabanan.